microsoft/microsoft-performance-toolkit-sdk/documentation/Migration/Update-1.0.0-rc1.md

 `TableDiscovery.CreateForAssembly` and `TableDiscovery.CreateForNamespace.` Users
 may also provide their own implementations.

+## Data Processors (NOT CustomDataProcessors)

+`DataProcessor`s have been removed.
+Note that these are not the same as `CustomDataProcessor`s; `CustomDataProcessor`s are still present as they were.

 ## Renamed Classes
 The following references must be changed:
 - `BaseSourceDataCooker` -> `SourceDataCooker`